Target Markets, Forums, case studies, surveys, articles, and special Interest directories

 Summary

 Our research reveals that 80% of CI tenants want to purchase a home, 60% expect to buy within 3 years, and the majority of those will purchase their first home in a CID.
 Although we want feedback from all CID Tenants, we have a particular focus on those who intend to purchase their first home in a community association.
 HOAhomepage wants to help tenants find their first home.
+Beyond CID tenants, the platform extends to any first time home buyers.
+We believe that Common Interest Developments can provide a more affordable gateway to entering the residential real estate market.
+This is one of the reasons we focus on preasuring state and local governments to minimize regulatory fees, and taxes that provide little and just makes new homes too expensive.
+Many states recognize this and we will profile these states and deliver these examples to the citizens of the states that don’t.
+Property Exchange

 Separate interest: Investor Owners: This is a special category of Businesses and professionals who serve individual homeowners outside of the association.
 Examples are real estate-related, maintenance, insurance, etc. However, many of these businesses can serve both the community and individual homeowners.
 This directory allows contractors to connect with the communities where they serve individual owners.

-Self Managed Communities: We are creating a directory for this category for common interest association leaders.
+Self Managed Communities ,Featured Benefits: We are creating a directory for this category for common interest association leaders.
 It includes not only management companies, but every subcategory of professional service companies.
 Individual professionals register as employees of these companies.
 AS a platform, we intend to facilitate individual communities to group with other communities that share the same need and create a special interest “Master Association” to negotiate contracts.

 This element of HOAhomepage is focused on helping Community Association Professionals market their services to community Board members.
 And brand themselves with the homeowners in specific communities.
 The CID Professional is a representative of a company who works directly with the community leadership.
 A Portfolio Manager, a company marketing representative, or any person who makes assurances to the board to secure a contract on behalf of their company.
 Our CIDpros create a personal target market of CIDs in their service area.
 Then we provide a variety of tools that focus on and track your marketing efforts.
 Whether you use newsletters, social media posts, author articles, or conduct polls and surveys, the Target Market platform gathers the pertinent information on your interactions and the community data and activity.